tessalt/coffeescriptbook/book.md

       scale: .5
 ```

 At the same time, we'll move it to the top left of the screen.
 Unfortunately, we can't just move the icon to `x: 0` and `y: 0`, because when we used `scale` to shrink the icon, the icon's bounding box didn't shrink at the same time, so the icon would be positioned too far from the edges.
-We'll have to adjust for that by subtracting one-half the icon's *new* width from the `x` and `y` properties.
+We'll have to adjust for that by subtracting one-half the icon's *new* width from the `x` and `y` values.

 The icon was originally 196px, so it's 50% scaled size is 98px, so we'll offset x and y by 49px.